GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-vpc-sc/README.md

       - IT
 ```

 More access levels can be of course added to better tailor the configuration to specific needs.
-Some use cases are address further down in this document.
+Some use cases are addressed further down in this document.

 ### Ingress policy for organization-level log sinks

-An ingress policy that allows ingress to the perimeter for identities used in organization-level sinks is automatically injected in the perimeter.
+An ingress policy that allows ingress to the perimeter for identities used in organization-level sinks is automatically created, but needs to be explicitly referenced in the perimeter via the `fast-org-log-sinks` key.

 This only supports sinks defined in the bootstrap stage, but it can easily be used as a reference for different, specific needs (or replaced with a policy leveraging Asset Inventory for automatic inclusion of folder-level sinks).